picupup/debian-workshop-2024/docker/README.md

 ## init

-In the router the ports between 6000 and 6010 needs to be open.
-Also the router should allow openning ports over upnpc.
+In the firwall the ports between 6000 and 60 + `limit` needs to be open.
+Also it opens ports using upnpc.
 After that running `init.sh` will open other ports and start the docker containers.